Epidemiology of attention deficit hyperactive disorder: Germany

-ADHD among the most common mental disorders diagnosed within Germany.
+ADHD is among the most common mental disorders diagnosed within Germany.
 Research on ADHD within Germany was relatively limited until new studies as of the past 5 years have improved understanding and treatment methods.
 Within children, 0-19, 4.1% have ADHD while this is 3% for adults.
 Recent research on ADHD has improved treatment and utilization of treatment as now over 40% of children and adolescents within Germany reported receiving treatment for it and of that 40%, 85% of the parents saw the treatment as effective.

 France

-Until recently, the prevalence of ADHD within children had never been studied within France.A Study from March 2025 found that among children and adolescent's in France with ADHD range from about 3.5-5.6% of the population.
-Of these diagnosed, men were more prevalently diagnosed that woman which could be in part due to the way symptoms tend to appear based on biological sex.
+Until recently, the prevalence of ADHD within children had never been studied within France.
+A Study from March 2025 found that among children and adolescent's in France with ADHD range from about 3.5-5.6% of the population.
+Of these diagnosed, men were more prevalently diagnosed than women which could be in part due to the way symptoms tend to appear based on biological sex.
 In France, researchers found that compared to neurotypical children, children with ADHD were at a higher risk of having Oppositional Defiant Disorder (ODD) and Conduct Disorder (CD).